Living with Chronic or Advanced Cancer

 Offered by Wellspring and Cancer Care Alberta.

-This free speaker series is open to people living with cancer, their family and friends.
+Free speaker series open to people living with cancer, their family and friends.
 Each session brings the chance to learn about a different aspect of living your best with cancer and ask questions of the speaker.

 Register online or call 1-866-682-3135